-So, Peavey decided they had to mess with the Vypyr.
+For whatever reason, Peavey decided they had to mess with the Vypyr.
 What they ended up with is a trio of amps that are a lot like the original Vypyrs, and then again really not.
 The VIPs are ground-breaking amps, and it’s fair to say they’re unlike anything else out there.

-When I spotted one in Guitar Center I decided to find out.
+When I spotted one in Guitar Center, I decided to find out.